Last week I attended my first in-person conference since January 2020 when I attended the AIA-SCS annual meeting in Washington DC.

 What I discovered this semester was a geyser of words bubbling just below the surface such that the past several weeks have marked one of my most productive writing stretches in almost a year.
 I am entering into a period of academic uncertainty with more writing projects on my plate than ever, more ideas for future projects than ever, and more enthusiasm for writing than ever.
 So much, in fact, that I opened a new document on whim last week and started free writing something that is half-forward, half-proposal about a topic I’ve been thinking about for maybe a decade and a half.

 All of which brings me back to the lines I jotted down and quoted above.
 With the exceptions of this site, a private journal, and an intermittent epistolary habit with friends and family, everything I have written over quite a few years has been geared toward securing an academic job.
-That means peer-reviewed journal articles, reviews of the latest scholarly books, and working to publish my dissertation as an academic book.
+That means peer-reviewed journal articles, reviews of the latest scholarly books, and working to publish my dissertation.

-All of these publications function on a system where the academic employer, rather than the publisher, provides the bulk of both the research funds and financial compensation, since many contracts include both research and teaching components.
+All of these publications function on a system where the academic employer, rather than the publisher, provides the bulk of both research funds and financial compensation.
 Publishers do incur costs, but journals function on prestige system for both authors and reviewers and the low print runs of academic books mean that authors don’t make much profit, even though both books and journal articles require significant time and energy investment.

 If this marks the end of my run in higher education, which isn’t a certainty but does seem increasingly likely, then publishing research in academic outlets is little more than an exercise in nostalgia.
 I like research, but research takes time, and I am having a hard time envisioning doing that work without hope of compensation when I could—and should— be looking to write for a wider audience.

-I have long approached academic publishing as a second job much same way as many commercial authors.
-Other people might approach them as two parts of a single whole, but the nature of my academic employment after graduate school has never included a research requirement.
+I have long approached academic publishing as a second job much as many commercial authors work two or more jobs.
+Other people might approach them as two parts of a single whole, but the nature of my academic contracts after graduate school have never included a research component.
 My primary employment was teaching.
 My second job was research and writing.
 My hope was that I could someday combine the two into a single paycheck, which, in turn, meant prioritizing a certain type of writing.
 This latest turn in my relationship to academia means changing these priorities.

 I am going to finish the academic work already well-underway as a matter of pride.
 I can see publishing pieces other than book reviews in academic journals again someday in the future, but that prospect is contingent on secure employment in whatever form that ends up taking.
 In the meantime, the words are coming and it is just a matter of directing them in a productive direction.